artagnon/authored/README.md

 :: /\<year\>/\<conference/ document name\>

 * /7/cs-pointers: Cellophane sheet pointers I envisioned in high school.
 Explains C pointers to a beginner.
-Written in plain TeX.
 * /9/curve-fitting: A presentation on curve fitting I made while in IIT Kharagpur.
 Explains, most significantly, chi-square fitting.
-  Written in plain TeX.
 * /9/foss.in: Contains my FOSS.IN 2009 presentations, namely "Haskell
   Internals", and "An Insight into CPython Compiler Design" (unladen-swallow).
-Written in Org-Mode.
 * /9/squid-breaking: A partially finished mini-book on breaking out of the Squid proxy server.
 * /10/foss.in: Contains my FOSS.IN 2010 presentation "Leveraging the
   Git Object Store" (git-object-store).
-Written in Org-Mode.

 ## Build instructions